tanpv/minimal-mistakes/2017-10-17-scrapy-tutorial.md

 One of my favorite place on Reddit is funny image, you could access at  [https://www.reddit.com/r/funny/](https://www.reddit.com/r/funny/) .
 First part of this tutorial will explain how to scrape the link, title and score from above link.

 ## Shell command : understanding how to extract data

 ### Start the shell

 Scrapy framework include a very handy tool called `shell    `  .
-With `shell` you could try to fetch url, then try to extract data base on response return from Scrapy.
+With `shell` you could try to fetch url, then try to extract data from `response` object.
 To access `shell` , from command prompt typing in `scrapy shell` , now the shell ready to accept your commands.

 ![2017-10-22_23-06-43](/assets\images\2017-10-22_23-06-43.jpg)